cordulack/pull-request-templates/README.md

 # GitHub Pull Request Templates
-GitHub allows you to create some text that it will put into the text box when someone opens a Pull Request.
-All you need to do is create a markdown file called `pull_request_template.md` and put in a directory named `./github` in the root of your repo.
+GitHub allows you to create default text for Pull Requests.
+All you need to do is create a markdown file named `pull_request_template.md` and put in a `./github` directory in the root of your repo.

 [See the Pull Request Template for this repo](https://github.com/cordulack/pull-request-templates/blob/master/.github/pull_request_template.md)